 Since we are talking about this, let me give you a little tip.
 You can tell Google what URL it should use when indexing a page on your website.
 If the URL of a page is http://yoursite.com/sale, you can add

 <link rel="canonical" href="http://yoursite.com/sale" />

-This tells Google to always use http://yoursite.com/sale in search results.
-This will make sure that any parameter you add to your URLs (UTM or not) won’t affect how your website is shown in search results.
+This tells Google to always use http://yoursite.com/sale in the search engine results page.
+Making this change will make sure that any parameter you add to your URLs (UTM or not) won’t affect how your website is shown in search results.

 Yes and no.